Pigbythesea/Mouse_V1-Modelling-CNSLAB/README.md

 Repeat distal stimulations for alpha 0.04-0.07 (0.002 linear spacing) and pf 0-0.8 (0.1 spacing)  over 100 seeds.
 The notebook computes slope changes and plots distributions.
 Pre-compiled MI changes are stored in ```compiled_data/Exc_heatmaps.mat```.

+## Fig. S9

+Plots spatial profile of network activity using simualtions from the above.

 ## Fig. S10

 Test for inhibition stabilization.
 Use ```code/run_delin.py``` to run simulations with inhibition deleted from the network.
 Inhibition can be deleted locally or globally by varying the ```del_range``` parameter.
 Initialize using